stefvanschie/buildinggame/README.md

   The bungeecord version in the bungeecord folder.

 Shaded libraries:
   This plugin contains libraries which are shaded in the projects, but are not shown on here.
-These libraries include BoneCP (http://www.jolbox.com/) and SLF4J (http://www.slf4j.org/).
+These libraries include HikariCP (https://github.com/brettwooldridge/HikariCP) and SLF4J (http://www.slf4j.org/).